 We stress that the NLPAA does not recommend or endorse any particular trainer or training course.
 There are numerous trainers offering courses; the standard and delivery of what is offered varies considerably.
 We recognise the training delivered by many trainers, but not all.

 If recognition and membership in the NLPAA is important to you, to assist you in your search for an NLP trainer we offer you a list of NLP training providers which do not currently meet the NLPAA minimum training requirements either in time, content or trainer qualifications.

-When you are doing your research of a training provider, ensure the in-person training duration, content, standards and ethics meet the minimum training requirements.
+To ensure your eligibility of NLPAA membership, when you are doing your research of a training provider ensure the in-person training duration, content, standards and ethics meet the minimum training requirements of the NLPAA.